 Weekly Chat Schedule: The following times are tentative and may change according to instructor availability.

 Students will gain a solid introduction to the principles, policies, and practices of preservation in libraries and archives.

 Designed to inform all staff, across divisions and departments and at all levels of responsibility.
 Provides tools to begin extending the useful life of library collections.
 Taking a web course is different than taking a traditional course in a classroom.
 Read Are You Ready for Online Learning to make sure the web course structure is right for you.

-- Roger Smith, University of California - San Diego
+- Roger Smith is Director of the Digital Library Program at University of California - San Diego.

 Certificates of completion are sent upon successful completion (passing score of 70% or higher) of the course.

 This course is one-third of the Collection Management Elective course approved by the Library Support Staff Certification Program (LSSCP).
 Collection Management Elective FAQ